mathieuhardy/axum-skeleton/docs/get-started.md

 cargo install cargo-make
 ```

-Then you can call the command `makers` to get the list of available commands.
+Then you can call the command `makers` to get the list of available commands and run them.